sigmacomputing/sigmaquickstarts/site/sigmaguides/src/2024_first_friday_features/2024_first_friday_features.md

 For more information, [see ConvertTimezone.](https://help.sigmacomputing.com/docs/converttimezone)

+### Create time series forecasts (Beta)
+In a Sigma workbook, you can use `historical time series data` to predict and visualize future values and trends, leveraging [Snowflake’s forecasting ML function](https://docs.snowflake.com/en/user-guide/ml-functions/forecasting).

+Forecasting employs a machine learning algorithm to predict future numeric data based on historical time series data.
+A common use case is to forecast sales by item for the next two weeks.

+No prior SQL knowledge us required to make this work.

+For more information, see [Create time series forecasts (Beta).](https://help.sigmacomputing.com/docs/create-time-series-forecasts)

 ### DateFormat function enhancement
 The `DateFormat` function now supports the `%q` specifier that allows you to extract the **quarter** component from a datetime value.

 For more information about the function and supported format specifiers, [see DateFormat.](https://help.sigmacomputing.com/docs/dateformat)

 ### Misc.
 New Functions
 We have added to new system functions to allow more personalization for users.